Project packaging

 Tips and tricks

-rp-cli local package run helloworld-binding --target aarch64 --project my-awesome-project-1 --shell
+rp-cli local package shell helloworld-binding --project my-awesome-project-1 --arch aarch64

-When you are in the mock, you can see its normally empty contents the first time:
+When you are in the mock, you can see that all directories are empty the first time.

 .: